Thomaz-Peres/Study-Notes/CS50/README.md

 Implementing the data structure itself.

-- Struct means here comes a structure, A.K.A a data structure of one or more vaiables within
+- Struct means here comes a structure, A.K.A a data structure of one or more vaiables within.
 ```c
 typedef struct
 {